• About

 November 7, 2024

-At the Gönnersdorf archaeological site along the banks of the Rhine in Germany, an interdisciplinary team from Durham University and the Monrepos Archaeological Research Center at the Leibniz-Zentrum für Archäologie has identified intricate engravings on schist stone slabs that appear to depict fish caught in nets or traps.
-These findings, recently published in the journal PLOS ONE, may push the origins of net fishing back to 15,800 years ago.
+At the Gönnersdorf archaeological site along the banks of the Rhine in Germany, an interdisciplinary team led by Dr. Jérôme Robitaille, a researcher at the Monrepos Archaeological Research Center of the Leibniz-Zentrum für Archäologie (LEIZA), has identified intricate engravings on schist stone slabs that appear to depict fish caught in nets or traps.
+These findings, recently published in the journal PLOS ONE, may push the origins of net fishing back to around 15,800 years ago.

 15,800-year-old Ice Age engravings reveal earliest depictions of fish trapping